Take charge of your breast health

 Mammograms are one of the best ways to find the early stages of breast cancer.
 It can reveal small tumors up to two years before you or your doctor can feel them.
 These scans also catch images of tiny calcifications that are often non-cancerous, but if they form clusters, could become cancerous.
 These micro-calcifications cannot be viewed by an ultrasound and may be missed by a breast MRI.
 This is why mammograms saves lives--it could save yours.

 Women should have their first mammogram by age 40, and then on a yearly basis.
 If you have a family history of breast cancer, your doctor may suggest having a mammogram sooner and more often.
-That’s why we offer convenient locations across North Carolina, South Carolina and Virginia.
+That’s why we offer convenient locations across North Carolina and Virginia.

 We take our commitment to your breast health a step further by coming to you through our mobile mammography program.
 Convenience also means that we provide extended hours in the evenings and on Saturdays, as well as same-day or next-day appointments.
 At some locations walk-ins are accepted.